rjmags1/slack-clone/docs/design.md

 <h3><a id="persistence-service" href="#persistence-service">Persistence Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>

-The Persistence Service is a PostgreSQL database that receives queries from Entity Framework ORM method calls, parses and executes them, and returns raw table rows back to the Entity method caller.
+The Persistence Service consists of a PostgreSQL database that receives queries from Entity Framework ORM method calls, parses and executes them, and returns raw table rows back to the EF method caller.
 The schema is outlined <a href="#database-schema">below</a>.
-Virtually all database interactions, including migrations, will be done through Entity and its associated packages.
+All database interactions, including migrations, will be done through EF and its associated packages.

+Despite the fact that I have written the below schema in pseudo-SQL, the EF model will be generated in a code-first manner (i.e., not from a pre-existing Postgres database).
+This will allow me to take advantage of the developer-friendly migration strategy provided by EF; hopefully it is as convenient as it seems on paper.
+It will also allow me to organize my EF model into multiple subclasses of `DbContext`, as the scaffolding approach dumps all EF entity classes into a single `DbContext` class.

+The logic that wraps EF methods to interact with Postgres will be organized into `Store` interfaces and associated implementations to allow for dependency injection. `Store` interfaces specify query behaviors associated with entities (i.e., `IUserStore` will specify methods for CRUD operations on user data in the database).
+The implementations of these interfaces will contain EF method calls, and some of them will involve dynamic building of LINQ queries with `Func` delegates/`Expression` trees to implement the filtering behaviors specified in the graphql schema.
+There are several projects endorsed by the GraphQL.NET docs that auto-generate GraphQL schemas from an EF model, which object field resolvers containing EF method calls for you.
+For now I am choosing to forego using such tools to manually handle certain complicated cases myself and improve my C#/Entity skills.

+#### Testing

+Each of the `Store` method implementations will be unit tested to ensure correct functionality and to enable immediate detection of breaking changes.
+Unit tests will be created at method implementation time and should assert on correct data loading.
+Any non-trivial helper methods will also have unit tests written at implementation time.
+Unit tests will be performed with an exact copy of the current 'production' database schema with representative test data.
+I will probably write a script in Python that generates raw SQL that can then be used to fill a production database schema copy with test data, based on the structure of the schema (i.e., so the python script does not need constant updating).

 <hr>